Pork Medallions with Pan Sauce

 It’s so easy to make these tender medallions!
 Prepared this way, they come out so juicy and delicious.
 Just be careful not to overcook them, or they will dry out.

 1. Prep the Pan and the Medallions.
 Heat oil in a 12-inch skillet, and set the skillet over medium-high heat.
 Cut the pork tenderloin into 12 slices.
 Combine the salt, pepper, thyme, paprika, and garlic powder, and then sprinkle this seasoning over each pork medallion.
-Press down on the medallions to secure the seasoning, and to flatten the medallions to an even thickness.
+Press down on the medallions to secure the seasoning and flatten the medallions to an even thickness.

 2. Cook the Pork Medallions.
 You’ll have to cook them in two batches; you don’t want to crowd the pan because that will just steam the meat.
 Add the pork medallions to the skillet, and cook for 3 minutes.
 Flip the pork medallions, and add the butter to the skillet; cook for 3 to 4 more minutes, or until done.
 Pork is cooked through when internal temperature registers at 145˚F. Cooking time will also depend on the thickness of the medallions.
 Remove the pork medallions from the skillet, and set aside on a platter.